Archive for the 'india 2008' Category

 Fortunately, nobody told us before we left from Kollam for Munroe Island what a 50 minutes trip of 27 kilometers in a motor rickshaw meant.
 Otherwise, we would have canceled the trip.
 But after we had started our trip through those crazy Kerala streets there was no turning back.

 When we arrived at Munroe Island in order to go on board our canoe, I was again totally exhausted from the noise, dirt and confusion of our ride.
 I doubt whether I will ever get used to traveling on Indian streets.
-For me they are the ultimate definition of stress.
+For me they are the ultimate definition of stress

 Kerala: Varkala